Battle of Glendale Quick Facts

 Bottleneck at Glendale

 By noon of the next day, most of McClellan’s army had traversed the White Oak Swamp and temporarily escaped Lee’s clutches.
-Still, the Yankees were not completely out of danger.
+Still, the Federals were not completely out of danger.
 As they retreated south, the Federals encountered a bottleneck where several roads converged near the village of Glendale.
 In addition, their command structure was fractured because McClellan was miles away aboard the gunboat Galena on the James River.
 The federal commanders on the front lines were left to their own resources as their leader never came close to the battlefield that day.

 Lee Plans Knockout Punch

 The situation at Glendale afforded Lee yet another opportunity to destroy the Army of the Potomac.
-He devised an intricate battle plan to throw nearly his entire army at the Bluecoats before the Northerners could reach the safety of Union gunboats on the James River at Harrison’s Landing.
+He devised an intricate battle plan to throw nearly his entire army at the Federals before the Northerners could reach the safety of Union gunboats on the James River at Harrison’s Landing.

 On June 30, Lee deployed his army in a semi-circle west of the crossroads at Glendale.